 Fortunately, it's possible to find a wide range of free dental services.
 It's even possible to find restorative services, like implants or dentures for free, or at least low-cost.

 Unfortunately, however, sometimes it can take a lot of searching and investigating to find a dentist for free, and other times it just comes down to being in the right place at the right time.

 The good news is that routine services, like cleanings and checkups, are often offered for free because they cost less for dentists and hygienists to provide.
-For the purpose of this article, we'll be focusing on free routine care, extractions, and emergency services, but you can read our free implants and dentures guides for more information on those.
+For the purpose of this article, we'll be focusing on free routine care, extractions, and emergency services, but you can read our free implants and free and low-cost dentures guides for more information on those.

 Where to get free dental care